AWikia/SkinEvelution/docs/Overview.md

 This is used as the color of the active links in addition of being used as a color for the insertation caret.
 This is also used on alternate secondary form controls (Mostly those with ``is-alternate`` class).
 When set to ``auto``, it picks the hyperlink color.

 ### ``--canvas-text-background-color`` (Accepts: ``<color> | auto``)
 This is used as the foreground color of the page container, rail modules and many more containers.
-When set to ``auto``, it autopicks either the light or dark text background color, whichever works best on the set page background color.
+When set to ``auto``, it autopicks the inverted version of page background color.
 This is also used on unaccented secondary form controls (Mostly those with ``is-unaccented`` class).
 In High Contrast Mode, it substitutes the Success Generic Color.

 ### ``--canvas-text-secondary-background-color`` (Accepts: ``<color> | auto``)
 This is used as the foreground color of the dropdowns and neutral-colored containers.
 When set to ``auto``, it autopicks either the light or dark text background color, whichever works best on the set secondary page background color.

 ### ``--highlight-background-color`` (Accepts: ``<color> | auto``)
 This is used as the background color of selected text in High Contrast mode and primary form controls.
-When set to ``auto``, it picks the hyperlink color.
+When set to ``auto``, it autopicks a color based on a mix of 60% Hyperlink Color and 40% of either black or white.
 In High Contrast Mode, it substitutes the Warning Generic Color.

 ### ``--highlight-text-background-color`` (Accepts: ``<color> | auto``)
 This is used as the foreground color of selected text in High Contrast mode and primary form controls.